 A couple months ago a Navy Reserve recruiter asked a seemingly straightforward LinkedIn question, which I’ve edited slightly for acronym jargon:

 Why are the majority of separating servicemembers not signing directly with the Navy Reserve?
 The commitment is minimal as one can always elect to be inactive.
 The contracts are extremely flexible and you are serving with some awesome volunteers.
 The USNR … may help calm concerns of deployment by writing into contract a mobilization protection for up to two years.
 There is even a $10K affiliation bonus for many specialties.

 On the other hand, the civilian employment model has changed too.
 Nobody expects to stay with the same employer for decades anymore.
-Reserve/Guard may be a valuable backup career… a sort of “side hustle” that builds on your active duty and eventually pays a retirement.
+Reserve/Guard may be a valuable backup career… a sort of “side hustle” that builds on your active duty and eventually pays a retirement and other benefits.
 That may be worth the deployment hassle.

 If you’re considering separating from active duty, then educate yourself now.
 Active-duty servicemembers just don’t hear much about the Reserves– and when you’re separating you’re not exactly interested in learning more.

 Let’s share some of those Reservist’s responses.
 (I’ve edited them slightly for clarity.)
 The quotes below are mainly about Navy Reserve and Army National Guard, but the other services have the same concerns.
 If you have comments about the other service’s Reserve or Guard careers then I’d love to share them in another post.

 First up are two pieces of advice on juggling it all:

 [The admiral] mentioned this weekend that you know that your life is properly balanced when your family, your job, and the Reserves are all equally pissed at you.